From Pakistan to the Caribbean: Curry's journey around the world

 Thai curries (or "gaeng" in Thai) come in a stoplight of colors -- red, yellow and green -- and strive to strike a balance between sweet, sour, salty and spicy.

-Setting them apart, Thai curries typically contain fermented shrimp paste, as well as lemon juice, palm sugar and holy basil.
+Setting them apart, Thai curries typically contain fermented shrimp paste, as well as lemongrass and palm sugar.

 Of course, Thailand has more than just three types of curries -- these are just the basics.